evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ## Performance

 With overboost, the Fisker Ocean Extreme has a maximum power of 415KW (564hp).
 Without overboost, it is 344KW (468hp).
 The torque is 740nm with overboost and 699 without overboost.
 The 0-100km/h sprint (0-62mph) takes 4 seconds.
-The top speed is 205 km/h.
+The top speed is 205 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging